Assessment of averaged 1D models for column adsorption with 3D computational experiments: A 3D mathematical model for column adsorption

-where $\vb{e}_1$ is the unitary vector in the axial direction.
-Equation \eqref{eq:stokes} is the equation for a Stokes flow, equation \eqref{eq:incomp} accounts for the incompressibility of the fluid, equation \eqref{eq:NS} is the no-slip condition of the fluid at the grain's and wall's surfaces and \eqref{last} imposes a constant inlet velocity in the axial direction.
+where $\mu$ is the fluid viscosity, equation \eqref{eq:stokes} is the equation for a Stokes flow, equation \eqref{eq:incomp} accounts for the incompressibility of the fluid, and equation \eqref{eq:NS0} corresponds to a non-slip condition at the grain's surfaces.
+In Section~\ref{sec:asses}, the flow equations \eqref{eq:model_fluid} will be solved numerically.
+For this purpose, apart from the no-slip condition \eqref{eq:NS0}, the velocity at the inlet will be approximated as a constant axial value, $\boldsymbol{u}|{\Gamma_{in}} = (u_{in}, 0, 0)$, while atmospheric pressure will be imposed at the outlet, $p|{\Gamma_{out}} = p_{atm}$.
 We note that the flow equations \eqref{eq:model_fluid} can be solved independently of the concentration equations \eqref{eq:model_ad}.